torch-core/tep-vault-standard/TEPs-Vault.md

   // Extra Currency
   beginCell().storeUint(2, 4).storeUint(token_id, 32).endCell()
   ```
-- **`Nested<Cell<T>>`**: Because TON's Cell can have at most 4 references, if you need to store more than 4 references of the same type data structure, we will enable `Nested<Cell<T>>`, where access is such that 1 cell holds at most 3 references, and the remaining one reference is used to connect to the next layer cell, and then the next layer cell can continue to store at most 3 references and so on, as shown in the diagram below.
+- **`Nested<Cell<T>>`** <a id="nestedcellt"></a>: Because TON's Cell can have at most 4 references, if you need to store more than 4 references of the same type data structure, we will enable `Nested<Cell<T>>`, where access is such that 1 cell holds at most 3 references, and the remaining one reference is used to connect to the next layer cell, and then the next layer cell can continue to store at most 3 references and so on, as shown in the diagram below.
 ![nested-cell](./assets/nested-cell.png)

 #### Storage